MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 Because the Azure Managed Lustre file system operates within a private virtual network, your Kubernetes containers must have a subnet in common with the Lustre cluster.
 There are three ways to configure subnet access

-- [Option 1](#option-1-create-an-aks-subnet-inside-the-azure-managed-lustre-vnet): Create an AKS subnet inside the Azure Managed Lustre VNet
+- [Option 1](#option-1-create-an-aks-subnet-inside-the-azure-managed-lustre-vnet): Create an AKS subnet inside the Azure Managed Lustre virtual network
 - [Option 2](#option-2-use-azure-cni-in-aks-and-peer-the-vnets): Use Azure CNI in AKS, and peer the VNets
-- [Option 3](#option-3-use-aks-kubenet-and-peer-its-vnet-with-the-azure-managed-lustre-vnet): Use AKS `kubenet`, and peer its VNet with the Azure Managed Lustre VNet
+- [Option 3](#option-3-use-aks-kubenet-and-peer-its-vnet-with-the-azure-managed-lustre-vnet): Use AKS `kubenet`, and peer its virtual network with the Azure Managed Lustre virtual network

-### Option 1: Create an AKS subnet inside the Azure Managed Lustre VNet
+### Option 1: Create an AKS subnet inside the Azure Managed Lustre virtual network

-You can create a new subnet within your Azure Managed Lustre VNet, and use that subnet with the Azure Container Network Interface (Azure CNI) for AKS.
+You can create a new subnet within your Azure Managed Lustre virtual network, and use that subnet with the Azure Container Network Interface (Azure CNI) for AKS.
 Or you can host the AKS cluster within your Azure Managed Lustre subnet.

 ![Diagram showing Azure Managed Lustre VNet with two subnets, one for the Lustre file system and one for AKS.](media/use-csi-driver-kubernetes/subnet-access-option-1.png)

-- This option doesn't require VNet peering.
+- This option doesn't require virtual network peering.

 - If you create a new subnet, the subnet must have enough IP addresses to support your AKS cluster.
 For example, a 50-node AKS cluster probably needs at least 2,048 IP addresses (CIDR notation /21).